 The key point in this layout are the @inherits BlazorLayoutComponent (likely to change), which identifies this as a Layout page, and the @Body directive, which specifies where the content goes.

 To use the Layout, you can use the @layout directive either in a specific page or by a _ViewImports.cshtml file by specifying the layout page type.
-Note that this is different than MVC where you specify the view; here you specify the type name.
+Note that this is different than MVC where you specify the view file name; here you specify the type name.

 Components